joao-faria-dev/scrollDB/CONTRIBUTING.md

 - Check existing issues and discussions
 - Reach out to maintainers

-Thank you for contributing to Bunkr!
+Thank you for contributing to ScrollDB!